-- Split Custody: refers to a situation where one child spends the majority of his or her time with one parent and the other child spends the majority of time with the other parent.
+One child spends the majority of time with one parent and the other child spends the majority of time with the other parent.

 Courts typically award both parents joint legal decision making for their children.
 That said, Georgia law requires a court to designate one party as the final decision maker for each of the major life decisions concerning the child.